Gerfunky/TinyPixelMapper/README.md

 The SW is working this Documentation + wiki is still missing.

 # TinyPixelMapper : What is it?
-It is a PixelMapping software for a ESP8266 chip. (will be changend to ESP32 in the future)
+It is a PixelMapping software for a ESP8266 chip. (will be changend to also support the ESP32 in the future)

 The main LED driving library is FastLED.